The NSW ARB has made the difficult decision to suspend the Byera Hadley Travelling Scholarship until further notice.

-The Board considered the uncertainty of when people will again be able to travel safely and extensively; and the unpredictability of travel arising from the current COVID-19 global pandemic.
+The Board has considered the uncertainty of when people will again be able to travel safely and extensively; and the unpredictability of travel arising from the current COVID-19 global pandemic.
 This decision is considered the safest option for peoples’ health and safety.

 Byera Hadley's bequest is Australia's most prestigious and sustained gift of its type; resulting in more than $3m being granted to over 220 architects, students and graduates since 1951.
 Byera Hadley Travelling Scholarships promote travel and research in cities and communities around the world.
 Scholars return to share their research with colleagues, Councils and communities.